laura-naslund/CASToolClusterPckg/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is an example of how to retrieve the cluster assignments data and the cluster assignments figure.

 ``` r
 library(CASToolClusterPckg)